 Pack Farms also provides farm activities for your family to enjoy at a low price.
 Grab a friend to play giant connect four or corn hole.
 Or climb the hay pyramid to slide down the big PVC roller slide.
 You’ll also love getting lost in the hay maze.

-Entrance admission for the farm activities cost $4 per person, three years and under are free.
-Starting September 23rd the farm is open every day from 10am to 8pm, except Sunday.
+Entrance admission for the farm activities cost $5 per person, three years and under are free.
+During the season the farm is open every day from 10am to 8pm, except Sunday.
+This year they will stay open on Fridays and Saturdays until 11pm.

 1700 W Glovers Ln, Farmington